danielding186/chatApp/README.md

 * Redux state:
     * users: {},  // userList
     * messages: [], // messageList
-    * currentUser: '', // if currentUser === '', it means no User has logined
+    * currentUser: '', // if currentUser is empty, it means no user has logined.
+LoginForm will be shown.

 ### Installation